Almost Public Quantum Coins: Completeness and appendix proofs

 The expected utility due to the last submission is clearly, The number of private coins that $\bdv$ takes from $\prqc.\bank$ is clearly, $\kappa (N + k) $.
 Hence, the net expected utility of \bdv, against $\prqc$ Since $\prqc$ is \mnauf, there exists a negligible function $\negl$ such that where $\widetilde{\negl} = \frac{\negl}{\kappa}$.
 Note that, if $\prqc$ is unconditionally \mnauf, the above equation holds even if $\adv$ is computationally unbounded.
 Next, we use this relation to prove \cref{eq:loss-utility_relation}, which concludes the proof.
 The expected loss due to $\widetilde{\adv}$ is

 \end{proof}

 \begin{proof}[Proof of \cref{thm:sqaruf}] We will show that the private coin scheme described in~\cite{JLS18}, is \mnauf, using \cref{thm:strong_noclon_prs}.
-Since, it is a private money scheme with classical private key, the previous statement implies it is also \auf (see \cref{definition:adapt_flex_unforge}).
 Recall that in~\cite{JLS18}, with respect to a PRS $\{\ket{\phi_k}\}_{k\in \mathcal{K}}$, $\keygen$ randomly choses $k \in \mathcal{K}$, and $k$ is fixed as the secret key.
 The $\bank$ oracle returns the state $\ket{\phi_k}$, i.e., the private coin is a uniformly random sample from the PRS.
 The $\verify$ algorithm performs a projective measurement $\{\ketbra{\phi_k}, I - \ketbra{\phi_k}\}$, and accepts iff the outcome is $\ketbra{\phi_k}$.
 Suppose there exists a multiverifier QPT forger \adv, in Game~\ref{game:multi_nonadapt_unforge}, against the scheme which attacks $k$ many branches.
 Let $n$ be the maximum number of coins it asks for in all possible runs.
 Since, $\adv$ is polynomial, $n$ must be polynomial.
 We will construct an oracle-based cloner \bdv, which receives $n$ copies of a uniformly random state $\ket{\phi_k}$ chosen from the PRS family $\{\ket{\phi_k}\}_{k \in \mathcal{K}}$, has oracle access to $U_{\phi_k} = I - 2\ketbra{\phi_k}$, and submits $n+1$ alleged copies.
 On receiving $n$ copies of $\ket{\phi_k}$, a (uniform) randomly chosen state from the PRS, $\bdv$ simulates $\adv$ in Game~\ref{game:multi_nonadapt_unforge}.
 Every query to $\bank$ oracle, is simulated by giving a copy of $\ket{\phi_k}$.
 Every time, $\adv$ returns alleged coins to be submitted to a bank branch, $\bdv$ simulates $\verify$, using the reflection oracle, $U_{\phi_k}$. $\bdv$ stores the coins which passed verification, and hence are in the state $\ket{\phi_k}$, and discards the coins that did not pass verification.
 Suppose, $\adv$ made $j$ many queries to $\bank$ in the multiverifier game, Game~\ref{game:multi_nonadapt_unforge}, and $j'$ be the number of coins that passed verification in total.
 Hence, the multiverifier utility of $\adv$ (see \cref{definition:byzantine-multi-unforge}), If $j' > j$, i.e., $\adv$ succeeds in forging ($\uflmna(\adv) > 0$), $\bdv$ submits the first $n+1$ registers out of the $n-j+j'$ registers in its possession ($n-j'$ unused registers and $j'$ registers that passed verification), each of which are in the state $\ket{\phi_k}$.
 Else, $\bdv$ aborts.
 Hence, $\bdv$ clones with fidelity $1$ if and only if $\adv$ succeeds in cloning.
 Therefore, the fidelity with which $\bdv$ clones,

 Hence, by \cref{thm:strong_noclon_prs}, there must exist a negligible function $\negl$, such that

 \end{proof}